 We invite community members to come and share their experiences and knowledge.
 Our Grade 10 students gain excellent insights on possible future career pathways through a Careers Carousel.
 Each week the students explore different career possibilities by listening to representatives from the government, business, international non-government organisations and the national charity sector.
 For example we have had local members of parliament speak to students to explain the political system in Timor-Leste, health specialists share their experiences of issues pertinent to youth, such as smoking and healthy living.

 DIS is forms partnerships with local community organisations, such as Casa Vida, World Vision and RAEBIA, to provide students with structured internships that support their career pathways while at the same time benefitting the organisation significantly.
-In the past we have had DIS VCE students work with Casa Vida to assist them with marketing and promotions of their social enterprises including the use of social media, design of brochures and order forms, setting up a computerised library system at the Casa Vida preschool, and designing a stock control system that tracks inventory and calculates profit and loss for individual items.
+DIS VCE students haved worked with work with NGO Casa Vida to assist them with marketing and promotions of their social enterprises including the use of social media, design of brochures and order forms, setting up a computerised library system at the Casa Vida preschool, and designing a stock control system that tracks inventory and calculates profit and loss for individual items.

 Sharing resources with local schools

-Staff and students alike this year are committed to creating innovative teaching and learning resources to share with local public schools around Dili.
+Staff and students alike this year are committed to creating innovative teaching and learning resources to share with local public schools around Dili as well as further afield.
 We are working closely with a local primary school level having invited students to DIS to partake in lessons and activities with DIS students.
 Over the next few years we will continue to build these relationships and continue to exchange cultural, social, and academic/vocational knowledge.

 Many of the DIS staff and students participate in a range of regular voluntary activities, such as running conversational English classes and running activities and games for local children.